Virus talks on brink of collapse, sides still ‘far apart’

 “We believe the patient needs a major operation while Republicans want to apply just a Band-Aid,” Schumer said.
 “We won’t let them just pass the Band-Aid, go home and leave America bleeding.”

-Senate Republicans have been split, with roughly half of McConnell’s rank and file opposed to another rescue bill at all.
+Senate Republicans have been split, with roughly half of McConnell’s rank and file opposed to any new rescue bill at all.
 Four prior coronavirus response bills totaling almost $3 trillion have passed on bipartisan votes despite intense wrangling.
-But Trump and McConnell want a bill and discussed the topic at the White House Thursday morning.
+Trump and McConnell discussed the state of the negotiations at the White House Thursday morning.

-The White House is also promising that Trump will attempt to use executive orders to address elements of the congressional package involving evictions and jobless benefits.
-But there’s no evidence that the strategy would have much impact or be anything close to what’s necessary, and Pelosi appeared unimpressed at a morning news conference.
+Trump may try to use executive orders, but there’s no evidence that strategy would have much impact, and Pelosi appeared unimpressed at a morning news conference.

 “I don’t think they know what they’re talking about,” Pelosi said dismissively.